 Overview

-Atrial fibrillation ablation is a treatment for an irregular and chaotic heartbeat called atrial fibrillation (A-fib).
-It uses heat or cold energy to create tiny scars in the heart to block the faulty electrical signals and restore a typical heartbeat.
+Atrial fibrillation ablation is a treatment for an irregular and often very fast heartbeat called atrial fibrillation (AFib).
+The treatment uses heat or cold energy to create tiny scars in an area of the heart.
+The signals that tell the heart to beat can't pass through scar tissue.
+So the treatment helps block faulty signals that cause AFib.

-Atrial fibrillation ablation may be used if medications or other treatments don't work.
-Sometimes it's the first treatment for certain patients.
+Atrial fibrillation ablation may be done if medicines or other treatments for AFib don't work.
+But sometimes it's the first treatment for certain people with AFib.

 Types